Your overall insurance coverage in Sweden

 If you move to Sweden and will not be registered as a citizen you should submit your details to Försäkringskassan and they will assess whether you are considered as residing or working in Sweden.

 Fill out form 5456 and send it to Försäkringskassan.
+More information about how to register your details.

 This is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.